edytaolow01/data_visualizer/README.md

 ## Usage

-1. Place your data file (Dane.txt) in the project root directory
+1. Place your data file (Modified_data.txt) in the project root directory
 2. Run the application:
 ```bash
 python main.py